 - What are they missing that you could offer your customers?
 One strong advantage you’ll always have over a large retail store is the ability to really customize what you offer.
 You also carry a customer service advantage — your expertise in your category is unlikely to be met by most new employees at big box stores.

-More than likely, a category killer store will carry low-priced, more common items.
+- More than likely, a category killer store will carry low-priced, more common items.
 Look into becoming your market’s source for specialty, upscale or harder-to-find items.
 In the end, the best way to survive new competition is to tailor your business to your customers’ needs and fill the gaps that large retail stores simply can’t fill.